gimelbrantlab/magic/README.md

 Rscript src/process.R -i data/input.txt -o data/output -r "hg19" -p 0 -s 3

 ```
 You will get joint_scores_percentile.txt in your output folder.
-To test other parts of the pipeline, we suggest to use joined_scores_percentile_GM12878.txt file which contains the full dataset:
+To test other parts of the pipeline, we suggest to use joined_scores_percentile_GM12878.txt file which contains the full dataset.

 *Generate.R*